Shortage of Li-ion Batteries to Persist in Short-Run, Reveals Beroe Report

-Acute shortage in the lithium-ion battery market to persist globally till H1 2022 amidst concerns of supply chain bottlenecks in China and environmental restrictions, among other factors.
-Price increase and supply shortages impact the industry at large.
+Acute shortage in the lithium-ion battery market to persist globally till late H1 2022 amidst concerns manufacturers to meet demand amidst raw material shortages.

 RALEIGH, N.C., Feb.
-1, 2022 /PRNewswire/ -- There is an acute shortage of li-Ion batteries globally, and the situation may last till H1 2022, per a report from Beroe.
-Europe has ramped up the production of li-Ion batteries to meet demand and reduce dependency on Chinese li-Ion batteries and raw materials.
+7, 2022 /PRNewswire/ -- Currently, there is an acute shortage of li-Ion batteries globally, and the situation may last till H1 2022, per a report from Beroe.
+China is the major manufacturing hub for batteries.
+Factory closures have significantly impacted China's overall production volume in 2020, due to strict lockdown measures imposed.
+Automotive in particular EVs, the major end use segment for Li-Ion batteries, is expected to continue to slash its production in H1 2022 majorly on account of supply chain pressures, semiconductor shortages etc. in turn impacting battery sales.
+However, with the anticipated improvement in semiconductor production, automotive sales are expected to stabilize in H2 2022 thus offsetting the impact of H1 2022 market conditions to some extent.
+Europe has commenced ramping up its Li-Ion battery production capacity to meet rising demand and reduce its dependence on China.

-"Top tech companies have re-engineered their designs.
-Innovative chip-based design products range will gradually replace li-Ion battery dependency and give greater control over manufacturing processes.
-In-house development of custom-made chip-based technologies will allow these companies to regulate prices and production bottlenecks and resolve issues in hardware-software integration," said Saptaparni Kundu, Senior Analyst at Beroe.
-"The industry giants are set to retain control over facility management services and design that sets them apart from their competition.
-The shortage has been catalytic to greater innovation and better design.
-The future trends are clear: A new product base that reduces dependency on China as the supplier of raw materials."
+"The availability of sufficient lithium products and some cathode materials could pose a challenge for the battery industry to keep pace with demand.
+China is the major supplier of around half of the volume of three key raw materials used in Li-ion batteries, i.e., cobalt, nickel, and natural graphite," said Saptaparni Kundu, Senior Analyst at Beroe.
+"Key battery materials such as cobalt, lithium, and nickel are exposed to supply chain risks due to their production and processing being geographically concentrated and dominated by countries that have been known to violate labor laws and human rights and are also geopolitical rivals to the U.S. and Europe."

 Beroe, which is based in North Carolina, further stated that procurement experts can access this report on its recently launched market intelligence platform Beroe LiVE.Ai: https://www.beroeinc.com/beroe-live-ai/

-China currently controls almost 80 percent of global raw material output and produces 77 percent of the total cell phone manufactured in the world.
-Rising fears about trade restrictions and geopolitical fallouts between the U.S. and China, the two significant Lithium suppliers, have sparked concerns in the lithium-ion battery market.
-Prices of li-Ion batteries and other components have been steadily rising since 2021 and threaten to create shortages and skew demand-supply equations.
+China currently controls nearly 80 percent of global raw material refining, 77 percent of the global cell capacity and 60 percent of the global component manufacturing.
+Rising fears about trade restrictions and geopolitical fall-outs between the U.S. and China (dominant player in lithium-processing and battery manufacturing) have further sparked concerns in the lithium-ion battery market.
+Commodity prices of li-Ion batteries especially Lithium have been steadily rising through 2021, in turn forcing battery makers to increase prices in Q3 2021 thus aggravating shortage threats and skewing demand-supply equations.

-Battery pack prices have shot up 40% and 60% in the U.S. and Europe respectively.
-This trend has forced large consumers to rethink manufacturing strategy and design components to accommodate rising prices and shortage of li-Ion battery packs.
-Lead time for memory component manufacture has increased significantly, causing shortages and supply bottlenecks.
-The average increment in lead time is as much as 14 times translating to nearly 50 weeks in general for all semi-conductor companies, leading to a cost increase of almost 8-12 percent in Q3 2021.
-The trend outlook remains upward, signifying manufacturing delays and subsequent shortages in memory components.
+Battery pack prices in the U.S. and Europe are 40% and 60% higher respectively in contrast to China.
+Large consumers such as the automakers are opting for long term supply contracts to secure their battery supply in this shortage scenario.
+Automakers are even extending far beyond securing their battery supply by actively participating in building battery cell production capacity by means of partnerships and joint ventures with battery manufacturers.

-The looming crisis has generated fear of shortage and distress in the lithium battery market as most businesses have embraced the digital route in recent times.
-The requirement for li-Ion batteries has exploded due to the pandemic as more and more companies have shifted to digital platforms.
 China has the lion's share of raw material supplies.
-Restrictions in manufacturing, strict lockdowns, and trade embargoes have adversely impacted the battery pack and semi-conductor industry.
-The added burden of environmental concerns has amplified the issue.
-The long-term strategy is chip-based design components, but that remains a work in progress.
+Restrictions in manufacturing, strict lockdowns, and trade embargoes have adversely impacted the battery industry.
+The auto industry has been severely impacted by the pandemic.
+Upon revival of the auto industry, the demand for batteries rose significantly in H2 2020 thus posing challenge for the battery located in Hubei province (epicenter of COVID 19)

 About Beroe